 Note: When copying an affiliate link you click select URL only

 Back to your WordPress dashboard:

 This is where we are, now click widgets >> sidebar and click add a widget

 After clicking add a widget click custom HTML and paste the HTML code you have copied from ShareASale and click done

 Voila! your banner is now on your sidebar, don’t forget to click PUBLISH

-I don’t encourage adding banners inside your posts
+I don’t encourage adding more than two banners inside your posts